If you’re considering financing options for your small business, you might be wondering if you can get a business line of credit with no credit check.

-Business lines of credit are similar to small business loans, but with a few important differences.
+Business lines of credit are similar to small business loans but with a few important differences.
 They’re a more flexible option for business owners with quickly changing needs.
-You can draw more when you need funding for marketing, new business changes, social distancing measures, or to solve a problem.
+You can draw more when you need funding for marketing, new business changes, or to solve a challenge.

 While you get approved for a large amount, you’ll only pay interest on the amount you draw.
 This makes it a fast and easy choice for business owners with unknown expenses ahead.